yoelmatveyev/Fireworld/README.md

 This meant to match the birth rule of the original Fireworld.

+There is variety called **FireWorld7**, which has the following additional element:

+**A cell survives if surrounded by 7 live cells**

+This turns 2x2 blocks into guns of period 3.
+All FireWorld patterns are expected to work identically under this rule, since a natural clash of 7 live cells is highly unlikely.

 # FireWorld+

 An experimental superset of FireWorld with 3 additional states.
 Two of them enable diagonal spaceships moving at the speed of light, which turn into regular electrons when they come next to 2 or 3 wire cells.
 One more state converts regular photons into diagonal ones.
 100% backward compatible with FireWorld.

+Likewise, there is a variety called **FireWorld7+**